Other Employer Requirements

 For more information about the New Hire Directory

-Submit electronically twice a month, a file meeting the specifications of that state.
+Submit electronic reports twice a month in a file meeting the specifications of that state.

 Notify U.S. Department of Health and Human Services: